mustafaaljadery/gemma-2B-10M/README.md

 **Features:**

 - 10M sequence length on Gemma 2B.
-- Runs on less then 32GB of memory.
+- Runs on less than 32GB of memory.
-- Native inference on Apple Silicon using MLX.
+- Native inference optimized for cuda.
-- Highly performing retrieval - needle in hay stack.
+- Recurrent local attention for O(N) memory.

 ## Quick Start